What does Ammon mean?

 Ammon is an uncommonly occurring given name for men but a very prominent last name for all people (#11200 out of 150436, Top 7%).
 (2000 U.S. Demographics)

-Amon is the only other popular related form of Ammon (#1593 in 2014) appearing in the Top 2000.
-These relations of Ammon were at the apex of their popularity in the year 2006 and are somewhat less popular today.
+Which version is better?with its variant forms and related boy names.
+Amon is the only other popular related form of Ammon (#1916 in 2015) appearing in the Top 2000.
+These relations of Ammon were at the apex of their popularity in the year 2006 and have become much less popular since.